ValorLin/vue-layout-demo/README.md

-Create a layout component, <slot> is required, nothing special.
+Create a layout component, `<slot>` is required, but nothing special.

 **src/components/layouts/Jumbotron.vue**